WesamKhalil/movie_app_v2/README.md

+This is a movie app where you can view movies and information about them by clicking on said movie.
+You can create an account to add movies to your favourites list.
+This is a single page application made using React, React Router and Redux.
+The back end uses Node and Express to send files and provide API's.
+User information is stored in MongoDB and uses Mongoose for queries to said Mongo database.

 To get the app working do the following.

 Make sure you have Node JS installed, I'm using node version 15.5.0.